oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Matching Text for Registered ID System
 <matching-text-for-registered-id-system>
-For each item in `$.vulnerabilities[*].ids` that has the value of a registered vulnerability ID system as `system_name`, it MUST be tested that the `text` in the CSAF document matches the `text_pattern` given by the "Registry for Vulnerability ID Systems for CSAF" (RVISC).
+For each item in `$.vulnerabilities[*].ids` that has the value of a registered vulnerability ID system as `system_name`, it SHALL be tested that the `text` in the CSAF document matches the `text_pattern` given by the "Registry for Vulnerability ID Systems for CSAF" (RVISC).